 Gibson knows a thing or two about expert craftsmanship, so expect a lot from this stall bar.
 It's been handcrafted with superior attention to detail, giving you security and extreme durability.
 No room for any mistakes!Read more

-This stall bar is made out of a combination of two kinds of wood, poplar, and oak, so you'll get quite a hardy piece for your gym.
-This stall bar is eight feet tall, with 12 rungs placed all across its length.
-There's even a chinning bar at the top, and individual stall bars can be placed side to side to give you even more room for exercising.
+This product is made out of a combination of two kinds of wood, poplar, and oak, so you'll get quite a hardy piece for your gym.
+This wall bar is eight feet tall, with 12 rungs placed all across its length.
+There's even a chinning bar at the top, and individual units can be placed side to side to give you even more room for exercising.
 The installation hardware is included!

 Criteria Used for Evaluation

-Stall bars are widely used by fitness enthusiasts of all kinds, and they are even used for rehab.
-Stall bars are a great tool for posture correction and body alignment improvement, so if you have spine issues you will gain a lot of benefits by using the stall bars!
+Swedish ladder is widely used by fitness enthusiasts of all kinds, and they are even used for rehab.
+Stalls are a great tool for posture correction and body alignment improvement, so if you have spine issues you will gain a lot of benefits by using them!

 The very first thing you can try out is front support.
 By doing front support on the stalls you effectively gain straight arm strength.
 This exercise is done by attempting to hold up your own body weight on your arms alone, and nothing else!
 This can be extremely difficult in the beginning though, and it's likely that you will struggle.
 You can fix this by mixing up one of your legs as added support, so you can do it easily.

 Then try to use as much strength of your arms as you can, and gradually decrease the amount of support from your leg, until you are left with nothing but your arm strength!
 This exercise alone will work on your elbow tendon strength, and of course on the size of your forearms and shoulders.
 This is a very tough exercise, so don't be discouraged if you don't manage to do it on your first try!